-SDB-Online – developed within the 4S project – aims to empower shallow water and coastal stakeholders to rapidly map and monitor shallow water environments – with the comfort of a desktop study.
+SDB-Online – developed within the 4S project – empowers coastal stakeholders to rapidly map and monitor shallow water environments – with the comfort of a desktop study.
 This concept has been applied and tested in 16 use cases in nine countries all over the world.
-For this purpose, SDB-Online created bathymetric surfaces in 10-meters spatial resolution for all of the sites, independent from local survey or ground truth data.
+For this purpose, SDB-Online created bathymetric surfaces in 10-meters spatial resolution for all of the sites.
+These bathymetric results were validated by comparison with in-situ data.

-Use Case Hooper Inlet
+Use Case Hooper Inlet, Canada

 This use case showcases the validity of SDB-Online data in the high latitudes of Canada.
 The following two figures illustrate the SDB results and the scatterplot of SDB versus traditional bathymetry survey data.